 - Location information

-- Equipment/aircraft/vehicle involved (consider situation where only one party has access to piece of equipment/aircraft – naming it would imply who was involved)
+- Equipment/aircraft/vehicle involved (consider a situation where only one party has access to a piece of equipment/aircraft – naming it would imply who was involved)

 How to Handle Confidentiality in Aviation Safety Management

 Leadership in your aviation SMS need to take a stance on confidentiality.
 It could be anything from:

 - Leadership agreeing that they don’t care much about confidentiality; to

 Either way, several factors affect what stance your organization takes regarding confidential information, including:

 - What type of aviation service provider you are – your confidentiality stance should be on par with your clients